by Ralen Robinson

 3. How are you being transparent today?
 How are you showing courage the next time you talk?

 Ralen Robinson is a recent graduate of the United Lutheran Seminary at Philadelphia.
-She is currently seeking a call to be an ordained minister in the ELCA.
+She is currently seeking a call as an ordained minister in the ELCA.
 Ralen believes her faith and a good pair of shoes can take you a long way.